haka-security/haka/doc/user/tutorial/sqli.rst

 White list
 ----------
 All the defined rules are too general and will therefore raise many alerts.
 In the example given hereafter we show how we could skip evalation of rules if the uri matches some conditions (for instance do not evaluate anti-sqli rules when the requested resource is equal to `/foo/bar/safepage.php`).
-This is shows another advantage of using rules group feature.
+This shows another advantage of using rules group feature.

 .. note:: The check is done after uri normalisation